 And when we entered our little habitat in Coorg, it was just PERFECT, something which rightly fits the mood, the weather and everything one can think one.
 All motivated we entered the bedroom, it was so cozy that we all collapsed and maintained this solitude for another 4 hours!
 What a start to a holiday “SLEEP”!

 Authentic Dish of Coorg for Breakfast Finally, we woke up to eat the most sumptuous authentic dish of Coorg homemade by Mr. Kishore’s wife named “Kadambattu” along with Coorg special “Curry”.
 “Kadambattu” are steamed rice dumplings, when mixed with curry, it melts in your mouth and transmits “Yummy” signals through the neurons to the brain and rest of the body.
 The idea was and will always be to travel to different places and merge within like their own.
 That is what draws a fine line between a traveler and a tourist.

+After the exotic feeding, we started our voyage in Coorg and the entire journey was impeccably relieving, as if we were in some “Travel Spa”.
 I will be covering a lot of places in this write-up like Nisargdama, Golden Temple Monastery, Abbey Falls, Raja Seat etc. and not forget the rich spices and wine Coorg is famous for in the next write up shortly.
 Also, after scribbling each trip, I shall be giving the “Chronology” of the entire trip in few bullet points which will highlight the itinerary, place of stay, cost, contact of concerned person, the best source of transport to commute and much more to come.
 Till then stay tuned. 🙂